Before You Begin

 This unit is designed to introduce students to safety procedures and preparing their drone and controller for flight.
 By the end of this unit students will be able to:

-- Demonstrate how to charge VEX AIR Batteries and the VEX AIR Drone Controller.
+- Demonstrate how to charge VEX AIR Batteries and the controller.

 - Identify the steps to pair a controller and drone.